zio/zio-dynamodb/docs/reference/crud/high-level.md

 ### Configuring the codec

-Attach deriver configuration to the `Table` with `.deriving` — no implicit `DynamoDBCodecDeriverConfigure` in scope, the config is on the value:
+Attach deriver configuration to the `Table` with `.deriving` — no implicit `DynamoDBCodecDeriverConfig` in scope, the config is on the value:

 ```scala mdoc:compile-only
 import zio.dynamodb.blocks.ddbexpr.dsl.*